INFORMATION ON THE 2015 OTOBA HI-POINT OREGON-THOROUGHBRED CHALLENGE IS NOW AVAILABLE.

 Oregon breds are the backbone of racing in the state.
 Oregon breeders reside in 85% of the counties and support their local economies.
 The Oregon breeder contributes a great deal to the success of racing in Oregon.
 The economy, the instability of the industry, and a lack of confidence have all contributed to the decline in the number of foals.
 It’s time to turn that around and encourage breeding.

 More horses help the entire industry.
-It is time to save the Oregon bred Thoroughbred!
+Save the Oregon-bred Thoroughbred!